octo-technology/OpenTezos/docs/explorer/introduction.md

 You can think of it as a window into the blockchain world, allowing you to observe what's happening in it.

-Cryptocurrency users and developers use such a tool to view the status of past or present transactions.
+Cryptocurrency users and developers use such a tool to view the status of past or pending transactions.

 Some of the most basic information available on blockchain explorers includes (but are not limited to):

 - **Block feeds**: This allows you to view all the latest baked and pending blocks on the blockchain.
+  > **Pending block** are the blocks awaiting approval of the 32 endorsement slots.
+Check-out [Baking module](/baking/introduction) to understand more about baking process.
 - **Transaction feeds**: The transaction feed displays all the most recent and upcoming transactions.
 - **Sending and receiving addresses**: Each transaction can be viewed individually to reveal the public addresses of the sending and receiving parties.
 - **Wallet history**: All past and pending transactions of a wallet address.
+> Note that for Tezos there are two main types of addresses: *kt1* and *tz1* addresses.
+> *tz1* and *kt1* addresses have the same functionality in terms of transactions.
+However, there is one difference, *kt1* accounts have smart contract functionality and *tz1* does not.
+This means that with the *kt1* address you can observe on the explorer, the entrypoints, storage, etc ... of the associated smart contract.

 ### Blockchain explorer use cases

 - casual users check if their coins are still safe.
 - delegators verify that their baker is not cheating with their earnings.
-- users of smart contrats or DApp, who whant to take a look at the code, storage and history.
+- users of smart contrats, who wants to take a look at the code, storage and history.
 - blockchain engineers who develop and debug new features on a test network (e.g. new blockchain consensus).
 - DApp developers who need debugging tools and more visibility into the current and past state of their contracts running on internal testnets and on the mainnet.
 - bakers and staking services who need reliable data about delegation and earnings history to calculate correct payouts, plan their bond pools, and execute operations.